Fittings and Minor Pressure Loss

 Bend 1.5 1.5 1 1 0.5 0.5

-The table below can used to convert minor resistance in fittings to major frictional resistance:
+Convert minor resistance in fittings to major frictional resistance:

-Frictional resistance of fittings
+Frictional resistance in fittings

-for various velocities and values of Minor Loss Coefficient - ξ
+for various velocities and values of Minor Loss Coefficient

 Velocity